Bharath-G/E-commerce-application/README.md

 # E-Commerce application

-# orderservice
-For learning purpose, I am creating this Order Service for an event-driven e-commerce system using Spring Boot, Kafka, and JPA with REST APIs and transaction-based logging.
+For learning purpose, I am creating this E-Commerce-application for an event-driven e-commerce system using Spring Boot, Kafka, and JPA with REST APIs and transaction-based logging.

-# 🛒 Order Service – E-Commerce Microservices
+# 🛒 E-Commerce Microservices

 ## Flow Diagram
 ## 🔁 Order Processing Flow